Team-Rosalind/team-rosalind-project/README.md

 - [Julia language](https://julialang.org/)
 - [Octave](https://www.gnu.org/software/octave/)
 - [Python language](https://www.python.org/)
 - [GCC and G++ compilers](https://gcc.gnu.org/).
-Availavle via standard package managers
+Available via standard package managers
 - [R language](https://www.r-project.org/)
 - [Nodejs](https://nodejs.org/uk/download/package-manager/) for javascript
-- Linux (awk command must recognisable in shell)
+- Linux (awk command must be recognisable in shell)
 ## Running the tests
 ### Check if dependencies are satisfied
 Script for tests (`tests.sh`) is included in the repo.
 You can run it with the following command: